keerthanabalraj-212/CODSOFT-UI-UX-/README.md

 Task 2: Email template for CodSoft Internship

 I have successfully completed Task 2 of my internship with CodSoft.
 For this task, I have designed a user-friendly and visually appealing email template focused on enhancing the UI/UX experience for users.

+Task 3: Restaurant Menu for CodSoft Internship

+I have completed the Restaurant Menu Task for my UI/UX design internship with CodSoft.
+In this task, I designed a user-friendly and visually appealing restaurant menu interface.
+The design focused on enhancing the user experience by ensuring easy navigation, clear presentation of menu items, and an attractive layout.
+This project allowed me to apply my design skills to create a practical solution for a real-world application, further honing my abilities in UI/UX design.